mtumilowicz/java11-stream-completablefuture-dedicated-executor/README.md

 So we decide to prepare dedicated executor for `CompletableFuture` tasks.
-How we estimated the number of possible threads in a pool?
+How we estimated the number of threads in a fixed pool?
 From the given formula:

 * `Nthreads = NCPU * UCPU * (1 + W/C)`